 2. For making art anywhere.
-We live in a time where we can use a small device, such as this really cool tablet and design, draw, and paint anywhere.
+We live in a time where we can use a small device, such as this really cool tablet, and design, draw, and paint anywhere.
 Without the hassle of having to take supplies, or the mess.
-Is it the same as using the real stuff, surely no, but it's just as creative.
+Is it the same as using the real stuff?
+Surely no, but it's just as creative.
 You can literally create anywhere, anytime, and anything in the style you want.
-I think this a must for those who want to fit in art into a busy life, those who travel, and have or want a career as an artist.
+I think this is a must for those who want to fit art into a busy life, those who travel, and have or want a career as an artist.
 Xencelabs is a professional graphic tablet designed with creative people in mind.
 They made the process of creating simple and intuitive with quick keys and 40 programmable functions per project, and battery free pens that are customizable lag free and pressure sensitive.
 There is so much more you can do with this tablet, expanding your options as an artist, or you can keep it simple to create.
 I highly recommend this tablet.

 3. For the foody artist.
 People who like food and art, like me, look at food differently.
 We like it displayed nicely with beautiful colors.
 Honestly, I don't think we can help it.
 It's always a delight to have fun making art with food.
-And when I bring out a beautiful display of finger foods, everyone is happy.
+And, when I bring out a beautiful display of finger foods, everyone is happy.
 Not sure if it would be a good gift by itself?
-Then add the charcuterie board book to help inspire.
+Then add the charcuterie board book to help inspire you.

 4. For the acrylic lovers on the go.
-This acrylic palette is my fave but I really enjoy their larger version when I'm not traveling.
+This acrylic palette is my fave!
+I really enjoy their larger version when I'm not traveling.
 The small palette works great for working in your art journal and for traveling.
-It keeps acrylics paints from drying out, getting moldy, and making a big mess.
+It keeps acrylic paints from drying out, getting moldy, and making a big mess.
 This palette is the best out there for acrylics my friends and if you want the larger palette, it's available on their site redgrassartist.com.

 6. For the art loving kids and grandkids.
-Have an art lover on your list that's just starting out?
+Do you gave an art lover on your list that's just getting started?
 It's a great idea to give them an art kit with a variety of supplies.
-I honestly hated kits when I was a kid because the supplies were so crappy, I would get frustrated.
+I honestly hated kits when I was a kid because the supplies were so lousy, I would get frustrated.
 But don't you worry, this is a great one.
 If you're thinking less kit and just a couple of supplies, Arteza is a great brand for beginner art supplies.
 They even have a drawing kit too.

 7. For the artsy designer.
 If you know me at all, you know I love color, sorry Joanna Gaines.
 Anyone who loves home design and color, is going to love this book.
 Even if they don't particularly want to decorate in this style, it's eye candy to a design lover.

 8. For the artsy reader.
-This is for the artsy avid reader, and it's by far my favorite for inspiration.
-This magazine has stories of all kinds of artists doing their artsy thing in their unique spaces.
+This is for the avid artsy reader, and it's by far my favorite for inspiration.
+This magazine has stories about all kinds of artists doing their artsy thing in their unique spaces.
 I love, love, love magazines, this one especially.
 Each time I get the new issue, I'm giddy.
 If you give the subscription, it's a gift that gives all year long.
-If you're looking for more of a book, I have favorite watercolor, mixed media, acrylic, and art business books, check them out in my favorite supplies list.

 10. For the artist that needs to chill out.
 Okay, sometimes artists can get tightly wound.
 It's always great to some deep breaths.
 But what we really need is noise cancelling headphones so we can stay in our little world we are creating with our art, and listen to inspiring music as we do that.